polterguy/phosphorusfive-dox/chapter-19.md

 When you load the navbar/menu in System42, it will traverse all _"application folders"_ inside of the _"/apps/"_ folder, and check to see if the app contains a _"startup.hl"_ file.
 If it does, it will create a manu item for System42, beneath the _"Apps"_ folder, that once clicked, evaluates this Hyperlambda file.

 Arguably, this becomes the equivalent of an application's main EXE file on Windows.
+Or its *"desktop icon"* if you like such analogies.

 In our _"launch.hl"_ file, we will first of all verify that we have an authenticated user, by invoking **[whoami]**, and verify the user is actually logged in.
 We don't care about what role our user is, simply that it is an existing user, who have logged in with his username and password.
 This is done with the following code.